offbynull/palignprims/README.md

 * ~~Typename GRAPH to G~~
 * ~~Add explicit concepts for node and edge~~
 * ~~Pull out container packs into their own header file~~
-* Fix sliceable backtracker to not have to sort, but use grid position + depth for positioning
+* ~~Fix sliceable backtracker to not have to sort, but use grid position + depth for positioning~~
-  * This use to be how it was with pairwise_alignment_graph_backtracker/slot_container.h and IS HOW ITS CURRENTLY BEING done in sliceable_pairwise_alignment_graph_backtracker/slot_container.h -- You need to update this so that you both have sorting AND depth positioning, and switch between them using a compile-time flag.
-* Fix pairwise / pairwise sliceable to NOT take in functor to get edge weight + NOT take in WEIGHT param
+* ~~Fix pairwise / pairwise sliceable to NOT take in functor to get edge weight + NOT take in WEIGHT param~~
 * sequence implementations for the following (see seqeunce concept)
   * ~~wrapper that pads out with dummy (or truncates) to a certain size~~
   * ~~mmap'd file data~~